Contents On This Page

 How To Buff Your Nails Without A Buffer

 If you’re reading this right now, I want to congratulate you for your patience.
-Patience they say is a virtue only few has and I’m glad you’re among those who has it.
+Patience they say is a virtue only a few has and I’m glad you’re among those who have it.